Your SLC operation runs on a workflow no generic SaaS was ever built to model

 Exactly what you get

 Software built around the workflow that makes you money, with your proprietary logic at the center and clean integrations to the commodity SaaS you sensibly keep.
 For a mining operation that might mean assay-to-shipment tracking; for fintech, a system around your underwriting; for SaaS, the connective tissue your custom ERP (Enterprise Resource Planning) and custom CRM can't cover alone.
-It pulls into your business intelligence dashboards and exposes an API so the rest of your stack plugs in.
+It pulls into your business intelligence (BI) dashboards and exposes an API so the rest of your stack plugs in.
 You get a defensible system instead of a tax you pay in workarounds.

 How to choose a developer in Salt Lake City